Parallel surface defects, Hecke operators, and quantum Hitchin system: Introduction

 The goal of the present work is to elucidate such an enhancement of the $\EN=2$ theory approach to the geometric Langlands correspondence can be accomplished by incorporating half-BPS surface defects.
 Specifically, we investigate two types of half-BPS surface defects: the regular monodromy surface defect, which is defined by assigning a singularity of the fields along a surface \cite{gukwit}, and the canonical surface defect, which is defined by coupling a two-dimensional $\EN=(2,2)$ sigma model to the four-dimensional theory \cite{aggtv,Gaiotto:2009fs}.

-It was realized in \cite{Jeong:2018qpc} that the canonical surface defect gives a $\EN=2$ gauge theoretical construction of the ${}^L G_\BC$-opers by the twisted chiral ring relation of the 2d/4d coupled system \cite{Gaiotto:2009fs,Gaiotto:2013sma} subject to the $\O$-background.
-Such a construction was used in \cite{Jeong:2018qpc} to prove that the twisted superpotential that governs the effective dynamics of the $\EN=2$ gauge theory in the limit $\ve_2 \to 0$ is identical to the generating function of the oper submanifold, as conjectured in \cite{Nekrasov:2011bc}.
-We will generalize the gauge theoretical construction of the opers in \cite{Jeong:2018qpc} to arbitrary rank.
+It was realized in \cite{Jeong:2018qpc} that the canonical surface defect (supported on, say, the $\BC _{\ve_1}$-plane) gives a $\EN=2$ gauge theoretical construction of the ${}^L G_\BC$-opers by the twisted chiral ring relation of the 2d/4d coupled system \cite{Gaiotto:2009fs,Gaiotto:2013sma} subject to the $\O$-background.
+In section \ref{sec:TQoper}, we will generalize this construction to arbitrary ranks (see \eqref{eq:oper}).
+The mentioned twisted chiral ring relation takes the form of an operator-valued differential equation,

+where $y$, valued in an open patch in $\EC$, is the complexified FI parameter of the 2d $\EN=(2,2)$ gauge theory defining the canonical surface defect; $X(y)$ is its surface observable; and $t_i (y)$ are meromorphic functions whose coefficients are combinations of the local chiral observables of the 4d $\EN=2$ gauge theory (i.e., the trace invariants of the complex adjoint scalar).
+In the limit $\ve_2 \to 0$, the surface observable and the local observables can be arbitrarily separated on the topological $\BC_{\ve_2}$-plane, leading to the factorization of their correlation functions$-$computed in a vacuum specified by the Coulomb moduli $\ba$$-$into products of individual vacuum expectation values (vevs).
+Namely, we get

+where $t_i (\ba;y)$ and $\chi(\ba;y)$ denote the vevs of the local and surface observables at the vacuum $\ba$ in the limit $\ve_2\to 0$.
+We show that the differential operator $\r_\ba$ can be brought into an oper ${}^L G_{\BC}$-connection having regular singularities at marked points, i.e., $\r_\ba \in \text{Op}_{{}^L G_\BC} (\EC;S)$ (see \eqref{eq:operNN}).
+The Coulomb moduli $\ba$ provide holomorphic coordinates on the affine space of opers through the vevs of the local observables.
+As conjectured in \cite{Nekrasov:2011bc} and proven in \cite{Jeong:2018qpc}, this gauge theoretical construction of opers directly implies that the twisted superpotential, governing the effective dynamics of the $\EN=2$ gauge theory in the limit $\ve_2 \to 0$, coincides with the generating function of the oper Lagrangian submanifold in the moduli space of ${}^L G_{\BC}$-local systems.